nodejs/nodejs.dev/src/documentation/0045-node-module-fs/index.md

 The key difference here is that the execution of your script will block in the second example, until the file operation succeeded.

-You can use promise-based API provided by `fs/promises` module to avoid using callbacks, which may causes [callback hell](http://callbackhell.com/).
+You can use promise-based API provided by `fs/promises` module to avoid using callback-based API, which may causes [callback hell](http://callbackhell.com/).
 Here is an example:

 ```js
 // Example: Read a file and change its content and read